fut-infrastructure/implementation-guide/pages/_includes/ehealth-communication-request-intro.md

 * `basedOn` Reference to a ProcedureRequest.
 The CommunicationRequest applies to messages about measurements based on this procedureRequest.
 * `recipient` Reference to either CareTeam or Patient recipient.
 The CommunicationsRequest applies to messages sent to these recipients.
 * `category` The CommunicationsRequest applies to messages with this category.
-* `priority` The CommunicationsRequest applies to messages about tasks with this category.
+* `priority` The CommunicationsRequest applies to messages about tasks with this priority.
 * `status` If status is 'active' then messages will be processed and created.
 If status is 'suspended' then no messages will be created.
 * `medium` This will override the default medium for the message.
 * `payload` This will override the default payload for a message to a patient.